sav-che/TL-2/Authors/Waters, Campbell Easter {std. Waters}.md

-> [!cite] BHL link: this entry starts at [page 96](https://www.biodiversitylibrary.org/item/103250#page/156/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 96](https://www.biodiversitylibrary.org/page/33066436) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Waters, Campbell Easter (1872-1955), American botanist and chemist; A.B.
 Hopkins Univ.
 1895; Dr. phil.
-1899; professor of chemistry and physics Connecticut Agricultural College 1901; assistant in chemistry, Johns Hopkins 1901-1904; chemist with the United States National Bureau of Standards 1904-1942, from 1937-1942 as assistant chief of its Division of chemistry. (*Waters*).
+1899; professor of chemistry and physics Connecticut Agricultural College 1901; assistant in chemistry, Johns Hopkins 1901-1904; chemist with the United States National Bureau of Standards 1904-1942, from 1937-1942 as assistant chief of its Division of chemistry.
+**Abbreviated name**: *Waters*

 #### Herbarium and types